resucutie/beyond-software/public/assets/index.md

             - If it is avaiable in all platforms: :c-mobile:
 - If there's an alternative to a program, its entry should be put right next to the other with a breaking line, and not a new paragraph
 - There are cases where merging can happen, but this should be avoided, and only done when there's no difference between both programs in terms of popularity, features and UX-wise
+- The sections should be sorted in alphabetic order.
+But that's not required for entries

 ### Examples
 Single entry: